 Skip to main content

-Short story writers’ books, novellas, and essays in the genre of the out-of-doors always find my doorstep, especially if their messages are about fishing – in particular, fly fishing.
+Short story writers’ books, novellas, and essays in the genre of the out-of-doors always find my doorstep.
+This is especially true if their messages are about fishing, particularly fly fishing.

 Calibaetis spinner.

-En mi casa, Jim Harrison’s and Thomas McGuane’s books never seem to need dusting, according to Debbie who helps with house cleaning.
-They are always open to a page on the floor by my bed, or next to a chair I share with Mr. Larry, a stray ginger-colored cat of unknown vintage that thinks I’m his purring pillow.
+En mi casa, Jim Harrison’s and Thomas McGuane’s books never seem to need dusting, according to Debbie, who helps with house cleaning.
+They are always open to a page on the floor by my bed or beside a chair I share with Mr. Larry, a stray ginger-colored cat of unknown vintage who thinks I’m his purring pillow.

-In The Longest Silence, Thomas McGuane’s chapter on fly tying is a classic.
-It’s title commonplace, Tying Flies – one of 33 titled stories in that famous book of fly fishing musings.
+The Longest Silence’s chapter on fly tying is a classic.
+Its title is commonplace, Tying Flies, and it is one of 33 stories in that famous book of fly fishing musings.

-My association with McGuane’s characterizations of fly tyers is because of being a dedicated “Ten Thumbed” assembler of fur and feathers.
-A title bestowed on me by Hughie McDowell, New Zealand’s legendary fly tyer, fly casting instructor and fly fisherman.
+My association with McGuane’s characterizations of fly tyers is because of my dedication as a “Ten Thumbed” assembler of fur and feathers.
+A title bestowed on me by Hughie McDowell, New Zealand’s legendary fly tying, fly casting instructor, and fly fisherman.
 And because of being a contrarian – convinced that I could find a cure for “the” fly – thus falling into the “Defiant” category.

-Click on cover to buy.
-“Fish are suspicious of perfect imitations of the naturals.” – McGuane
+Click on the cover to buy.
+“Fish are suspicious of perfect imitations of the naturals.” – McGuane.

 McGuane’s Tying Flies – excerpt:

-“It seems to me there are several schools of fly tying: traditional, imitative, defiant and autobiographical.
-Traditional tying produces a fly that is usually a generalist pattern and has a greater pure aesthetic component than those of my arbitrarily named categories.
+There are several schools of fly tying: traditional, imitative, defiant, and autobiographical.
+Traditional tying produces a fly that is usually a generalist pattern and has a more excellent pure aesthetic component than those of my arbitrarily named categories.
 Some of these high-concept flies, like other aesthetic ideas of their day, have gone into an appropriate eclipse: the Parmachene Belle, Queen of the Waters, even the royal coachman, as well as the elaborate salmon flies of the past that are now enjoying a resurgence but only as objects for display.
-In their prime, with ingredients drawn from the most recondite corners of the Britsh Empire, they were the equivalent of Victorian architectural follies, far removed from their origins in utility.
-Other traditional flies have a restraint and beauty that makes them undiscardable: the Adams, the Quill Gordon, the Hendricksons, the Cahills, all remain useful and pretty . . .”
+In their prime, with ingredients drawn from the most recondite corners of the British Empire, they were the equivalent of Victorian architectural follies, far removed from their origins in utility.
+Other traditional flies have restraint and beauty that makes them undiscardable: the Adams, the Quill Gordon, the Hendricksons, the Cahills, all remain useful and pretty . . .”

 Adams.

 “ . . .
 The imitative school is looking for truth and often overshoots the mark.
-Fish are suspicious of perfect imitations of the naturals.
-This quest to copy, to some anglers like me, is not an interesting idea and may remind one of those superior grade-school companions whose model airplanes made one’s own efforts such objects of ridicule.
-Nevertheless, there is a passionate coven of fly-tyers using all the material the space age offers to make astonishing replicas of the things fish eat.
-It would seem to me that if some canny manufacturer succeeded in making plastic copies of blue-winged olives, pale morning duns, calibaetis spinners – and if they can make such nice outfits for Barbie, what’s to stop them? – that something has been lost.”
+Fish are suspicious of perfect imitations of the natural.
+To some anglers like me, this quest to copy is not an interesting idea and may remind one of those superior grade-school companions whose model airplanes made one’s efforts such objects of ridicule.
+Nevertheless, there is a passionate coven of fly-tyers using all the material the space age offers to make astonishing replicas of what fish eat.
+It would seem that if some canny manufacturer succeeded in making plastic copies of blue-winged olives, pale morning duns, and calibers spinners – and if they can make such nice outfits for Barbie, what’s to stop them? – that something has been lost.”

 My shrimp.
 Zorman illustration.